Valersd/SnowGame/README.md

 GAME RULES:

   LEFT ARROW - Wind from right

   RIGHT ARROW - Wind from left

   DOWN ARROW - No wind

   M - More snow

   L - Less snow

-Download and play !!!
+      DOWNLOAD AND PLAY !!!